KC-7/ecommerce/README.md

 The alert is only triggered on the edit pages as the placeholder is not visible behind the text.
 A future improvement could be to trigger a modal instead.

+---

+### Custom CKEditor not responding well

+**Issue**

+I have set it up so that you can add HTML to the blogs through the admin panel which works well when creating and editing text.
+It also allows the admin to add embed items such as iframes for Youtube or Google Maps.
+Unfortuntly when you try to edit a page with an embeded item, the code for the embded part is not displayed.

+**Resolution**

+This minor bug is outstanding and does not affect the MVP.

 [Go Back Up to Table of Contents 📗](#table-of-contents)

 ---